Skip to main content

 You can refer to the Casdoor official documentation for the Server Installation.
 Please deploy your Casdoor instance in production mode.

-After a successful deployment, you need to ensure:
+After a successful deployment, make sure the following:

-Then you can quickly implement a casdoor-based login page in your own app with the following steps.
+Now, you can quickly implement a Casdoor-based login page in your own app using the following steps.

-You can import the casdoor-spring-boot-starter with maven or gradle.
+You can import the casdoor-spring-boot-starter using Maven or Gradle.

 <!-- https://mvnrepository.com/artifact/org.casbin/casdoor-spring-boot-starter -->